Does Pre-Workout Cause Hair Loss? (According to a Doctor)

 Top view of caffeine close up image

-A 2007 study investigating the effects of caffeine and testosterone on human hair revealed that caffeine helps block dihydrotestosterone (DHT), an androgen hormone responsible for hair loss [2].
+Research Findings: A 2007 study in the International Journal of Dermatology found that caffeine actually promotes hair growth by blocking dihydrotestosterone (DHT), the hormone responsible for hair loss [2].

-Scientists pointed out that the stimulant prolonged the anagen hair growth phase and promoted hair shaft elongation, resulting in broader and longer hair roots in males.
+The stimulant prolonged the anagen hair growth phase and promoted hair shaft elongation, resulting in broader, longer hair roots in both males and females.

 Branched Chain Amino Acids (BCAAs)